Kraymer/F-dotfiles/README.md

 Power comes from its strict adhesion to the *Three Old Rules* :

     1. underbar rule: folders part of a stow package path starts with a `_`
-    2. nopub rule: files that shall be kept secret ends with `.nopub`
+    2. local rule: files that shall be kept secret ends with `.local`
-    3. common rule: files located in a `common` folder are not stowed
+    3. common rule: files located in the `/common` folder are not stowed

 Benefits
 --------